 Darkness apparently doesn’t distract the residents from their outdoorsy lifestyle.
 Whether in wait for the elusive Northern Lights or the next hike, picnic gear and outdoor clothing is best kept within reach.
 Also, an extra torch or flashlight is always useful.
 Step two: ignore the dark.

 When darkness falls, resort to hygge.
 It’s a Nordic word for the concept of enjoying comfort and life’s simple pleasures.
 Gather with friends and share warm beverages.
 Use candles and lamps to bring ambiance and intimacy to those early evenings.
 Step three: let hygge do its magic.

 4. Surround yourself with winter textiles

-Thick curtains in plush materials, such as velvet, create a warm and cosy feeling in the room.
+Thick curtains in plush materials, such as velvet, create a warm and cozy feeling in the room.
 Keep them open during the day to soak up the sun (if there is any), and keep them shut at night to add another layer of insulation.
 Decorate with lots of soft pillows, and drape blankets over chairs and sofas.
-Step four: cosy up with textiles.
+Step four: cozy up with textiles.

 To really maximise the hygge, layer rugs to add a warm, inviting feel to your winter haven.
-Use different ones to create your own unique “pattern” on the floor (and minimise draft in the process).
-As you can see, making the Arctic night – or winter nights anywhere – more pleasant wasn’t so hard after all.
+Use different ones to create your own unique “pattern” on the floor (and minimize draft in the process).
+It seems making the Arctic night – or winter nights anywhere – more pleasant isn’t so hard after all.
 Step five: The secret to defying darkness?
 Embrace it.